TeamMood/teammood.github.com/_posts/2020-03-26-coronavirus-how-teammood-can-help-working-from-home-teams.md

 That’s what TeamMood was designed for in the first place: **a safe and anonymous tool to share individual moods and bring up feedback**.
 In these troubled times, TeamMood can help you:&nbsp;

-* gauge the feeling of your team on a daily basis
+* gauge the feeling of your team on a daily basis,
-* track the evolution of your team’s morale
+* track the evolution of your team’s morale,
-* encourage feedback and ideas for improvement
+* encourage feedback and ideas for improvement,
-* while ensuring people anonymity&nbsp;
+* while ensuring people anonymity,
-* and talk about the feedback openly with the whole team
+* and openly discuss the feedback with the whole team

 ## **3\.
 Organize daily challenges to “motivate the troops”**